TLA+ is easy if you know how to abstract

 How to get started with TLA+?

 If you're curious to learn more about TLA+, I've added some additional resources below.
 As a next step, I would definitely recommend watching part 1 and 2 of The Paxos algorithm or how to win a Turing Award by Leslie Lamport.
 It goes into details on everything I've covered here and gives a crash course on TLA+.
+After that, your next stop is probably Specifying Systems book by Leslie Lamport.

 Conclusion